ikeratzakis/data-gov/README.md

 # data-gov-project
 This is a Python application that fetches data from the [data.gov.gr repository](https://data.gov.gr/search/) using its API and inserts them to a **PostgreSQL** database for analysis.
-Tables that are regularly updated are synced to ClicHouse for faster OLAP either with Airbyte, or ClickHouse materialized PostgreSQL engine.
+Tables that are regularly updated are synced to ClickHouse for faster OLAP either with Airbyte, or ClickHouse materialized PostgreSQL engine.

 # Architecture
 ```mermaid